davidkane9/creditr/TO-DO.md

 * Make data/rates.RData go back to January 1, 2004.
 This is how far back our pricing goes.
 Document clearly how this is updated.

-* After you mark an item [DONE], move it to the top of the list so that I notice it.
-As a test, do that with this item, now that you have read it.

-* Check inputs ought to provide some useful default behavior ** It should only pass back the columns that are needed going forward.
-That is, even if input x has 50 columns, check.inputs only passes back the columns that need to be kept around.
-** Instead of just failing if something like notional.var is missing, it ought to create a x$notional column and give it a sensible default value.
-If any of these are missing, don't fail, just create with the default name: date.var with today's date. tenor.var with 5, notional.var with 10,000,000 and RR.var with 0.4.

 * Add all the test cases specified at the bottom of test.rates.R